-The company will be managed by the same management of the Debtor as noted in Section II (B) of this Disclosure Statement.
-Their compensation will remain consistent with that disclosed in Section II(B) of this Disclosure Statement.
+Until dissolution, the company will be managed by the same management of the Debtor as noted in Section II(C) of this Disclosure Statement.
+The compensation of the Insider will remain consistent with that disclosed in Section II(B) of this Disclosure Statement, as approved by the Bankruptcy Court.